Learn how to monitor, identify, and mitigate cyber security risk.2023 Mid-Year Threat Report

 Mitigate - Automated actions to block and remove identified threats to digital assets.
 Includes integration with other security initiatives in place.

 Manage - Manage the process used in Map, Manage, and Mitigate quadrants.
-Management is essential to successful digital risk protection.
+Enriching IOCs and prioritizing vulnerabilities in this step is also essential to successful digital risk protection.

-Implementing Cybersecurity Risk Management ensures that cybersecurity is not relegated to an afterthought in the daily operations of an organization.
-Having a Cybersecurity Risk Management strategy in place ensures that procedures and policies are followed at set intervals,and security is kept up to date.
+Implementing cybersecurity risk management ensures cybersecurity is not relegated to an afterthought in the daily operations of an organization.
+Having a cybersecurity risk management strategy in place also ensures that procedures and policies are followed at set intervals, and that security is kept up to date.

 Cybersecurity Risk Management provides ongoing monitoring, identification, and mitigation of the following threats: